sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Event local persistence
 1. A host service will receive all events and record the same in redis, using a new EVENTS table.
-2. This service will receive events at 10k/sec, but updates to redis will be periodic to ensure minimal impact to control plane.
+2. This service will receive events at 10k/sec, but updates to redis will be periodic as every N seconds, to ensure minimal impact to control plane.
 3. The periodic update will record only the events that changed since last redis write.
 4. The periodic update will write the latest value for the event.
 5. Any query to redis can be assured to get events as of 0 to N seconds before, where N is the period between two writes.
-The value of N can be configured via init_cfg.json
+The value of N can be modified via init_cfg.json

 ### exporter
 1. Telemetry container receive all the events reported from all the event detectors.